ZX-80/Fn-Remapper/README.md

 # Compatibility

-This program has only been tested on the following:
+This program has only been tested on the following.
+It is provided as-is, without any warranty.
+Use at your own peril.

 - Laptop: Lenovo Thinkpad X1 Extreme Gen 5
 - Lenovo Commercial Vantage: 10.2305.30.0